rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 useradd -M -d /var/www/sub-domains/com.myfixedaxel/html -g apache -s /usr/sbin/nologin myfixed
 ```

-Let's break down that command a bit.
-The `-M` option says don't create the home directory, `-d` specifies that what comes after is the actual home directory, `-g` says that the group that this user belongs to is `apache`, and `-s` says that the shell the user is assigned is `/usr/sbin/nologin` which is followed by the actual user we are adding.
-For an Nginx server, you would use `nginx` as the group.
+Let's break down those commands a bit:

+* The `-M` option says to *not* create create the standard home directory for the user.
+* `-d` specifies that what comes after is the *actual* home directory.
+* `-g` says that the group that this user belongs to is `apache`.
+* `-s` says that the shell the user is assigned is `/usr/sbin/nologin`
+* At the end is the actual username for the user.

+**Note:** For an Nginx server, you would use `nginx` as the group.

 Our SFTP users still need a password.
 So let's go ahead and setup a secure password for each now.
 Since we have already seen the command output above, we won't be repeating it here: